JesperJurcenoks/communityview/CommunityView/doc/InstallCommunityView.md

 ### 6. Copy the Source Code to the Web Server

-Use FTP to copy the four source files, including your newly modified versions of `localsettings.py` and `check_video_restart.bash`, to your `communityview` directory on the Web server.
-You can use any FTP client you like.
+Use FTP to copy the five source files, including your newly modified versions of `localsettings.py` and `check_video_restart.bash`, to your `communityview` directory on the Web server.
+You can use [any FTP client you like](https://en.wikipedia.org/wiki/Comparison_of_FTP_client_software "For windows we use filezilla").

+Use ssh to connect as shell to your dreamhost server change directory to you "communityview" directory e.g. cd communityview.myneighborhood.org/communityview then make the file communityview_upload_image.py executeable with this command

+**chmod +x communityview_upload_image.py**

+you are done with ssh and can logout

 ### 7. Set Up the Server to Run `check_video_restart.bash` Periodically